marmayogi/TTF2PostscriptCID-Win/README.md

 If option **-d** is specified, then ttf table data will be displayed during execution.
 This utility generates the following two files as output:
 1. **filename.t42** is the required converted file with extension Type 42.
-2. **filename.ps** is a postscript program file whose execution displays the glyphs present in the character set along with CIDs.
+2. **filename.ps** is a postscript program file whose execution displays the glyphs present in the character set along with CIDs and Unicode Points.
+If a Glyph does not associate with an Unicode Point, then `none` will be printed.
 3. Invoke Ghostscript to execute a postscript program as follows:
     - `gswin64c.exe "D:\cidfonts\filename.t42" "D:\cidfonts\filename.ps"`